chriskrycho/v5.chriskrycho.com/site/journal/Next/role.md

 If that’s the kind of thing you’re building—big company or startup, big idea or small-but-awesome—[say hello](mailto:hello@chriskrycho.com?subject=Ratchets)!

 [^1]: And fast software is [the best software](https://craigmod.com/essays/fast_software/ "“Fast Software, the Best Software: On the benefits of speedy software, and how it affects user perception of engineering quality and overall usability”, by Craig Mod").

+[^2]: Acquaintances and long-time readers might wonder how this connects to my long-standing involvement in the Ember.js community.
+I am glad for the time I spent working on things in the Ember community, and for several enduring friendships I made there.
+However, as of my resignations from the Ember Framework Core Team late last spring and from the Ember TypeScript Core Team in the fall, I am done working on Ember in any ongoing way.
+I still think there is interesting work to be done in the front-end web space, but I will be doing it in other contexts.